 Step 4: Use as a Training Tool

-Incorporate the herding ball into your training sessions:
+Incorporate the herding ball into your training sessions as a reward for good behavior.

 Step 5: Monitor and Adjust

-Pay attention to how your dog interacts with the ball and how it affects their behavior.
-Adjust the play time and intensity as needed.
+Pay attention to how your dog interacts with the ball and adjust playtime as needed.

 Success Stories: Real Dogs, Real Results